 Experience: Experience and desire to work with children is highly important.
 Any experience in guiding/instructing any of our activities is a great plus, but not required.
 We train everyone in the "WA way" from first timers to the professionally elite.
 We find that beginning with a common base benefits our program as well as the staff-community.

 Skills: Personal responsibility, proficiency in reading, and the ability to speak to groups are essential skills.
-The following skills are not required but highly valued: mountain bike maintenance, cooking for large groups, grounds work, vehicle or building maintenance, proficiency in French, and proficiency in computers/IT.
+The following skills are not required but highly valued: mountain bike maintenance, cooking for large groups, grounds work, vehicle or building maintenance, proficiency in French or any other languages, and proficiency in computers/IT.

 Growth: The desire to learn and grow is essential to a good leader.
 Once you have a scope of the program you are highly encouraged to take on further responsibilities and learn as much as you can about the varying program areas.

 Time Commitment: Due to the nature of the retreat and recreation industry, our "year" is usually March through October.
-We work under a daily rate in which days could be any number of hours.
-The benefit of this is a flexibility characteristic of the outdoor professionals "work hard, play hard" philosophy.
+We work under a daily or weekly rate in which days could be any number of hours.
+The benefit of this is a flexibility characteristic of the outdoor professionals' "work hard, play hard" philosophy.
 The majority of our staff live on property while working and generally get 2 days off a week.
 You may have to work holidays, week-ends, and for multiple weeks 24 hours/day while on trail.
 October through March, staff usually use to travel or head to the ski slopes.

 Too young to be staff, but you still have a desire to be a leader?
 Come spend your summer learning the ins and outs of what goes on behind the scenes in an adventure camp!
 You must be a former or current participant and be at least 17 years old or a senior in high school.
 After successful completion of the week-long course, you will work the rest of the summer as an Apprentice.
 More information here.